5/26 update: Added M2.

 GFL’s Continuum Turbulence event brought with it a new set of played-controlled units called Heavy Ordnance Corps (HOCs).
 They are special support units intended to provide a wide array of effects during missions, including enemy stat debuffs, allied stat buffs, direct damage, and providing methods around enemy Force Fields in future content.

-The fifth HOC, M2, will eventually be added to Intelligence Analysis.
-(AT4 will follow suit when Theater #3 is released.)
+The fifth HOC, M2, was also added to Intelligence Analysis.
+(AT4 will follow suit after Theater #3 is released.)

 Players will unlock Heavy Ordnance Corps after clearing Chapter 8-5.
 HOC units must be deployed from Heavy Heliports.

 Their in-game UI Help has existed for quite some time now, but they haven't been accessible to the player due to the lack of HOC units.

 When HOCs are released on GFL EN, Heavy Heliports will be retroactively added to Chapters 9 and 10.